-Helps people who have a chronic health condition or disability get basic medical aids and equipment.
+Help people who have a chronic health condition or disability get basic medical aids and equipment.

-Community Aids to Independent Living (CAIL) is a team of healthcare providers working in the community to help people access basic medical supplies, aids and equipment that is primarily funded by the Alberta Aids to Daily Living program (AADL).
+Community Aids to Independent Living (CAIL) is an Alberta Health Services team of healthcare providers working in the community to help people get basic medical supplies, aids and equipment that is primarily funded by the Alberta Aids to Daily Living program (AADL).
 Alternate funding sources may be explored based on individual needs.

-- Compression stockings
+- compression stockings

 - medical surgical supplies (e.g. incontinence and ostomy supplies, cathethers)

 Please note: Clients who have recently sustained injury, received and or have a planned surgical intervention, or are undergoing active rehabilitation, are not AADL eligible for at least six months and should not be referred to CAIL.